jebreimo/Argen/README.md

 ### --cpp=SUFFIX
 Set the file name suffix for the generated source file.
 The default is "cpp".

+### --debug
+Parses the help text file and dumps the internal structures to stdout.
+This option is only for debugging the deducted property values.

 ### --file=NAME
 Set the name of the generated header and source files.
 The default is "ParseArguments".